ono/research/nodejs-vs-therubyracer/README.md

 When IO=false, the text is loaded from file at the beggininng so you can evaluate it without IO costs.

-Well, that's what I thougt.
-However it turned out that the benchmark without IO is slower than the one reading file everytime in Ruby...
+Well, however the file reader is faster than cache with Ruby on this test.
+It is interesting.